 The recent slowing of the rate of loss and possible stabilisation of the indicators (figures 4 and 5) should be treated with great care.
-In general, climate warming favours cold-blooded animals like butterflies, which could mask for the effects of intensification.
-Furthermore in the most intensely used parts of Western Europe, butterfly numbers outside nature reserves have come to an absolute minimum, meaning it is unlikely for the indicator to further drop.
-In nature-reserves, including Natura 2000 areas, a lot of efforts have been made to restore nature and improve the quality.
+In general, climate warming favours cold-blooded animals such as butterflies, which could mask for the effects of intensification.
+Furthermore in the most intensely used parts of Western Europe, butterfly numbers outside nature reserves have come to an absolute minimum, meaning it is unlikely for the indicator to drop further.
+Additionally we still miss butterfly monitoring in many of the countries in the eastern part of the EU.
+As the process of intensification is still in full motion in countries like Poland, the decline in grassland butterflies might be much larger there, making the results of the present indicator too conservative.
+In nature reserves, including Natura 2000 areas, a lot of efforts have been made to restore nature and improve the habitat quality.
 It is unclear if the stabilisation of the indicator in recent years can be attributed to this.